 San Francisco Breastfeeding Laws

 San Francisco was the first U.S. city to implement a city-wide lactation policy.
 The Lactation in the Workplace Ordinance (effective January 1, 2018) requires all employers in San Francisco to provide break time and a lactation space (other than a bathroom) to all breastfeeding employees, including part-time employees.
 The San Francisco ordinance is more comprehensive than the federal Fair Labor Standards Act (FLSA) in setting quality standards and stipulating that lactation spaces must be clean, include a chair and a surface for a breast pump, be near a sink, and have easy access to a refrigerator.
-In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states employees have a right to request lactation accommodations.
+In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states that employees have a right to request lactation accommodations.
 Read the law: ARTICLE 33I: LACTATION IN THE WORKPLACE

 CA Breastfeeding FYI:

-Breastfeeding mothers are exempt from jury duty if requested, or if they can provide documentation proving they are currently breastfeeding.
-California also has the Hospital Infant Feeding Act, which requires all general acute care hospitals and special hospitals that have perinatal units to have an infant-feeding policy that provides breastfeeding information.
+Breastfeeding mothers are exempt from jury duty if requested or if they can provide documentation proving they are currently breastfeeding.
+California also has the Hospital Infant Feeding Act, which requires all general acute care hospitals and hospitals that have perinatal units to have an infant-feeding policy that provides breastfeeding information.